- Su, 16.09.2018 17:00 – Fr, 21.09.2018 15:00

 - DPG Association:

-- Atomic, Molecular, Plasma Physics and Quantum Optics Section (SAMOP)
+- Atomic, Molecular, Quantum Optics and Photonics Section (SAMOP)

 Gauge theory and topological quantum matter